metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 ***

 **Pittsburgh covers if**
-Najee Harris can chew off more than four yards per rush
+Najee Harris can chew off more than four yards per rush, keeping most drives alive and setting up the Steelers with quite a few scoring opportunities
 \- AND -
 their defense doesn't lose too much of its mojo being without so many key players
 \- AND -
 Mike Williams is kept under lock and key for much of the game

 **Los Angeles covers if**
-Mike Williams gets back into form and converts on at least three passes thrown more than 20 yards past the line of scrimmage.
+Mike Williams gets back into form and converts on at least three passes thrown more than 20 yards past the line of scrimmage
+\- AND -
+Pittsburgh's offense sputters on more than half their drives.